Musubi42/devOps/docs/How to/monitoring/uptime-kuma/index.md

 ![BotFather - new bot created](/img/telegram_bot_created.png "BotFather")

-Y﻿ou can at any time the API token from [botFather](https://t.me/BotFather) with this command
+Y﻿ou can get at any time the API token from [botFather](https://t.me/BotFather) with this command :

 ```
 /mybots